inventree/inventree-python/TESTING.md

 invoke update-image
 ```

-The `invoke-test` command performs the following sequence of actions:
+The `invoke test` command performs the following sequence of actions:

 - Ensures the test InvenTree server is running (in a docker container)
 - Resets the test database to a known state